Chi Modu: Legacy

-Modu's legacy provides encouragement to other hypenated-Americans: his dual-sucess in photojournalism and documenting the birth and growth of hip-hop while staying "rooted and accessible to" those from whose midst he came.
+Modu's legacy provides encouragement to other hypenated-Americans: his dual-success in photojournalism and documenting the birth and growth of hip-hop while staying "rooted and accessible to" those from whose midst he came.
 One family-oriented accomplishment is that, as a result of his activities, "Brooklyn-born Biggie, also known as Christopher Wallace" met his then-future wife and subsequent widow, Faith Evans.

 His 1996 image of a hip-hop star "with the World Trade Center behind him" photographed across a body of water was noted for its iconic value once the bay between them was the only one of these four still in existence.
-Regarding Modu's "I'm not from the hood, but they’re my people" a university Africana Studies co-director said that his works "provided a much-needed counternarrative" to the idea that "rappers were to be feared."
+Regarding Modu's "I'm not from the hood, but they're my people" a university Africana Studies co-director said that his works "provided a much-needed counternarrative" to the idea that "rappers were to be feared."
 The Guardian quoted Modu in 2017, regarding how so many African-American performers "live a very short life" that "it's about what you do with the time that you have."

 A legacy by Modu to intellectual property owners is the added caselaw by which they are entitled to license their holdings.
 Two attempts by Modu regarding protecting what he considered his were not successful.
-He's done mentoring.
+The company and the software were acquired by Nielsen Media Research.

 Personal

 His parents, Christopher and Clarice Modu, who brought their family to the United States due to war conditions in Biafra, returned to Nigeria over a decade later.
 Modu stayed in America and later married his wife, Sophia, who told The New York Times that cause of death was cancer.
 Modu had five siblings. and two children.

-A resident of Jersey City, New Jersey, Modu died May 19, 2021 in Summit, New Jersey, at age 54.
+A resident of Jersey City, New Jersey, Modu died May 19, 2021, in Summit, New Jersey, at age 54.